Table of Contents

 Military and RCMP Veterans Representatives

 Council members should have recent experience working with Veterans, or be currently involved within the Veterans' community.
-Additionally, Council members should be representative of the Veterans' community, with a balanced representation of women and men as well as younger and older Veterans, drawn from the following groups:
+The Council membership should reflect the diversity of the Veteran community and include representation from a broad range of backgrounds, views and experiences, including experience with:

 - CAF Regular Force service